Alfred Pleasonton: Peninsula to Chancellorsville

 At the start of the Civil War in 1861, Captain Pleasonton traveled with the 2nd Dragoons from Fort Crittenden, Utah Territory, to Washington D.C.
-Despite active politicking on his part, attempting to capitalize on the faded political connections of his father (who had died in 1855), Pleasonton did not earn the rapid promotions of some of his colleagues.
+Despite active politicking on his part, attempting to capitalize on the faded political connections of his father (who had died in 1855), Pleasonton did not earn the rapid promotions as some of his colleagues had.
 He was transferred to the 2nd U.S. Cavalry Regiment on August 3, 1861.
 He was promoted to major on February 15, 1862.
 He fought without incident or prominence in the Peninsula campaign, providing Army of the Potomac commander Major General George McClellan with little accurate or valuable information.
 On May 1, 1862, Pleasonton was nominated by President Abraham Lincoln for promotion to the grade of brigadier general of volunteers to rank from July 16, 1862, and the United States Senate confirmed the appointment on July 16, 1862.
 President Lincoln formally appointed Pleasonton to the grade on July 18, 1862.
 He then commanded a brigade of cavalry in the Army of the Potomac.